stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 - [ ] Update external documentation for RNA-Seq pipeline.
 Potentially break out the DNA-Seq and RNA-Seq workflows into their own file.
 - [ ] Index files internally in TARTAn for `GRCh38_no_alt`.

 # Outstanding questions

 * Any parameters we want to change during the STAR alignment step?
 I don't expect any, but we should explicitly discuss.
-* Any additional end-to-end tests we'd like to add to the pipeline?
-Some have been suggested in the area of making sure certain transcripts quantify out the other side for a particular diagnosis.
+* There are several parameters during the `htseq-count` step that need input from experts on what a sane default would be for our pipeline.
+* I'd like to incorporate some manual end-to-end tests for our pipeline to evaluate results when we change parameters?
+Any ideas on this?
+The areas I have been thinking about are (a) gene expression quantification, (b) gene fusion detection, and (c) novel splice junction/isoform detection.
-* Should we consider adding `qualimap counts` QC in some way?
+* Should we consider adding `qualimap counts` to QC counts across a cohort?
-* Should we consider the includsion of `.bw` files?
+* Should we consider the generation and vending of `.bw` files by default?
 * Is it a good idea/good investment of effort to remove absolute paths from the headers and leave just a relative path behind?
 For example, I think it would clean the header up significantly to change `/research/rgs01/project_space/zhanggrp/SJCloud/common/DataPreparation/RNA-Seq/PCGP-more-memory/data/SJAMLM7060_D/Output/SJAMLM7060_D.bam` to `/XXX/data/SJAMLM7060_D/Output/SJAMLM7060_D.bam`.
 * Should we be using `sha256` instead of `md5`?
 Just seems like using a non-broken hash algorithm would make sense.
 However, I'm not sure whether
   * the `sha256sum` tool is sufficiently widespread enough, and